For showtimes, click here.

 Robertson was working on My Six Loves with Debbie Reynolds when he was told that he would audition.

-“When I heard it’s been arranged, I knew there were some powerful forces [behind it],” Robertson said.
+“When I heard it had been arranged, I knew there were some powerful forces behind it,” Robertson said.

 A few days after his audition, Cliff learned from a friend that his name was in the newspaper announcing he got the part.

-“[JFK] picked me to portray him… [It] came as a great shock.
+“Kennedy picked me to portray him… It came as a great shock.
 I think it was one of the few mistakes he made in office,” Robertson joked.

 After the release, Robertson also had the opportunity to meet the President in the White House.